BeameryHQ/micromanage/README.md

  - Documentation and help for each plugin will be extracted directly from the comments in the plugin file. **Note**: The first line of the comment should be the plugin name
  - To handle the `-s` flag, you might need to implement special logic if you want to block the execution of that function.
 For example, check the `update_git_branch` plugin

+#### Updates

+Since the plugin links itself to bash-it, oh-my-zsh and sits as a git repo, updating it to pull any new plugins or changes is as easy as executing `beamery update` or simply going to your installation folder and pulling the latest from remote.